Health care

 • Make contraception free.

-• Implement at-home pap tests for cervical cancer screening.
+• Implement HPV self-sampling for cervical cancer screening.

 • Ensure New Brunswickers can better access abortion services by amending regulation 84–20.